-5. After moving the rider, set the ground speed control levers to START/PARK and push both transmission release levers forward to re-engage the transmissions (position A, Figure 3).
+5. After moving the rider, set the ground speed control levers to START/PARK, engage the parking brake, and push both transmission release levers forward to re-engage the transmissions (position A, Figure 3).

 DO NOT TOW RIDER

 Towing the unit will cause transmission damage.
 Do not use another vehicle to push or pull this unit.
 Do not use this unit to push or pull another vehicle or object.